lemlac/mulem/docs/reference.md

 -- `''##` closes the matching `##''`.
 ```

 While this is possible, this is not recommended for the sake of legibility.
-For anything more complicated, it's recommended to save the string in a document and open it as a file, which will be handled by a separate library and lies outside the scope of this document.
+For anything more complicated, it's recommended to save the string in a document and programmically open the file, which will be handled by a separate library and lies outside the scope of this document.

 #### Arrays

 Array types are declared with the hash symbol (`#`).
 This was chosen because the `#` is commonly used for numbers in English.
-For example, `#1` is read as `number 1`.
+For example, `#1` is read `number 1`.
 A number after the `#` makes it a fixed length array `type#N`.
-Arrays are statically sized when written as `type#N`; `type#` is the dynamic form.
+Arrays are statically sized when written `type#N`; `type#` is the dynamic form.
 Items are separated with commas (`,`).
 The hash symbol is also used for accessing an array, giving a clear visible mirror between the two.

 ```
 list: int#4 = [1, 2, 3, 4]